d-wiltshire/Student-Success/README.md

 #### Removing elementary and middle schools from the datasets

 Two of the datasets contained elementary and middle schools in the dataset in addition to the high schools needed for our project.
-These datasets contained 13 columns of students, kindergarten through 12th grade, with numbers in each column at each row indicating the number of students in that grade per school.
+These datasets contained 13 columns of students, representing kindergarten through 12th grade, with numbers in each column at each row indicating the number of students in that grade per school.

 This process involved the following:
 * Dropping the K-8th grade columns